locchh/llm-playground/notebooks/Language_Recognition/develop_grammar.md

 * Include both **valid and invalid** code examples to help the AI identify potential ambiguities or parsing issues.
 * Organize examples by category (e.g., variable declaration, control flow, functions) to improve structure and accuracy.

----

-Here is a polished and professional version of your **Step 2**, rewritten for clarity, grammar, and consistency, while preserving your intent:

----

 #### Step 2: Write a Pseudo Grammar and Collaborate with AI

 * Based on your **Mini Programming Language Documentation** and the **typical source code files**, attempt to **write a draft of the grammar yourself**.